 You may see a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility) after your operation.
 It’s important that you do any exercises that your physiotherapist or surgeon recommends.
 These may help you to recover more quickly.
 Your surgeon or physiotherapist will tell you when to start these exercises, and how many to do.

 You may be able to return to work within a few days of your procedure.
 However, this will depend on how complicated your operation was and the type of job you have.
 Ask your surgeon for advice about returning to work and other activities.

 As with every procedure, there are some risks associated with subacromial decompression.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.

 Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.

 You may have some pain and stiffness around your shoulder after surgery.
 This may make moving around uncomfortable at first.

-Complications are when problems occur during or after the operation.
+Complications are when problems occur during or after the procedure.

-For answers to frequently asked questions on this topic, see Common questions.
+For answers to frequently asked questions on this topic, see FAQs.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
-For more details on how we produce our content and its sources, visit the About our Health Information page.
+For more details on how we produce our content and its sources, visit the about our health information page.